yz1339/roboticshw03/README.txt

 	Everything same with ppp(2) except q and qh to prove that kaman filter takes longer to converge to correct state with larger process noise.
 Notice that for figure_C, the kalman filter states converge with the actual states after time 15, which is longer than time needed in ppp(2).

 QUESTION 2A
+	FOLDER: question-line-direct
+	- drawlineshv.m: contains the drawlineshv(impath) function that will draw the vertical and horizontal lines in the images that are fed to it.
+This function analyzes the sums of the values of the rows of the images and detects when there is a change (either increase or decrease) by analyzing the derivative of the data.
+Then the function calculates, based on these peaks of change where the vertical/horizontal lines are in the image.
+	-getIndexes.m a helper function that returns the indexes of where the lines are in an image.
+	-Lines5.png, Lines6.png, Lines7.png are extra pngs with straight edges used to test the algorithm.

 QUESTION 2B
 	drawlinesTest.m - to draw the line at different displacements and different angles.